Is your tourism strategy just gathering dust? Here’s how to turn it into real results

 Your strategy won’t work in isolation.
 You need buy-in from Council, industry, and community.

-Present the strategy in a simple, engaging format (not just a 60-page PDF)
+Present the highlights of your strategy in a simple, engaging format (instead of a 60-page PDF)

 Involve stakeholders in the implementation process